rwxrob/boost/README.md

 an *Issue* to discuss it.
 Much of the content will be drawn from my [personal Zettelkasten repo] and my [learning labs] (which you might also want to watch for changes, but they are not always Boost related).
+You can also help fund this project by clicking *Sponsor*.
+Thanks.

 [personal Zettelkasten repo]: <https://github.com/rwxrob/zet>
 [learning labs]: <https://github.com/rwxrob/lab>